Ajwah/ex_cucumber/apps/cucumber_expressions/README.md

 There is slightly more involved when there are `params` involved, but this is the essence.

+In contrast to [ExGherkin](https://github.com/Ajwah/ex-gherkin), I have opted not to write a `yecc` `parser` for this.
+I love the grammar reference that can serve as documentation and that others can consult;
+however `Cucumber Expressions` are simple enough that such documentation does not provide much value.

 This implementation was more motivated by curiosity and to serve as a learning opportunity in an attempt to provide a more elegant solution than the alternative solution explained below.